CasonL/PitchIQ/PITCHIQ_IP_DOCUMENTATION.md

 This document contains highly confidential and proprietary information regarding PitchIQ's business strategy, technical implementation, and intellectual property.
 Any unauthorized disclosure, reproduction, or use of this information is strictly prohibited and may result in legal action.

-**Authorized Recipients:** None without explicit written permission from Cason [Your Full Legal Name]
+**Authorized Recipients:** None without explicit written permission from Cason David Neill Lamothe

 **Document Security:** This document should be stored securely and access should be logged and monitored.